 What We Do

-Each kit sold is a product hand-stitched by one of the women living in a Honduran "Bordo" (slum).
+Each hexagon is hand-stitched by one of the women living in a Honduran "Bordo" (slum).
 The women are paid per hexagon, so the challenge to produce is motivating.
-Even better, they can stay home with their children, purchase groceries and take care of their families while sewing hexagons on the side.
+Even better, they can stay home with their children, purchase food, and take care of their families while sewing hexagons.

-Once enough hexagons are constructed and sewn, they are packaged into kits and brought to the United States for sale all over the world.
-Kit sales allow us to create sustainable funding to hire many women in need.
+Once enough hexagons are constructed and sewn, they are packaged into kits or quilts and brought to the United States as a gift for donation.
+Kit and quilt donations allow us to create sustainable funding to provide for many women in need.
 We hope to expand our efforts to others parts of the world.

 Read from CNN: Why Hondurans Are Taking to the Streets and Leaving Honduras